 If you are approved for aid:

-A follow-up letter will explain how the funds can be used.
+You'll get a follow-up letter explaining how the funds can be used.

 If you lost your home due to a major disaster, you may qualify for an insured mortgage.
-You can use an insured mortgage to finance the purchase or reconstruction of a single family home that will be your principal residence.
+You can use the mortgage to rebuild your home or to buy another one.
+It must be a single family home and your main residence.

-The Department of Housing and Urban Development (HUD) sets limits on the amount that may be insured.
-FHA sets limits on the dollar value of the mortgage, to make sure that its programs serve low and moderate income people.
-You can view the current FHA mortgage limits online.
-These figures vary over time and by place, depending on the cost of living and other factors (higher limits also exist for two to four family properties).
+The government sets limits on the amount that may be insured and on the dollar value of the mortgage itself.
+See the current FHA mortgage limits.
+These figures vary by location depending on the cost of living and other factors.